hstnhndrsn/oapp_v2_guide/README.md

 ## Prerequisite Knowledge
 ### How does LayerZero work

-- What is LayerZero?
+<h4>What is LayerZero?</h4>
-  - LayerZero is an omnichain messaging protocol — a permissionless, open framework designed to securely move information between blockchains.
+  LayerZero is an omnichain messaging protocol — a permissionless, open framework designed to securely move information between blockchains.
 It empowers any application to bring its own security, execution, and cross-chain interaction, providing a predictable and adaptable foundation for decentralized applications living on multiple networks.

-- Before LayerZero
+<h4>Before LayerZero</h4>

-  - Before LayerZero, cross-chain communication was a patchwork of monolithic bridges and isolated solutions.
+  Before LayerZero, cross-chain communication was a patchwork of monolithic bridges and isolated solutions.
 Achieving true cross-chain communication was a complex and often fragile endeavor.

-  - Traditional methods relied on monolithic bridges with centralized verifiers or a fixed set of signers — approaches that imposed rigid structures and created single points of failure.
+  Traditional methods relied on monolithic bridges with centralized verifiers or a fixed set of signers — approaches that imposed rigid structures and created single points of failure.
 When any component of these systems faltered, every connected application was put at risk, stifling innovation and leaving developers scrambling for secure solutions.

-- The LayerZero Framework
+<h4>The LayerZero Framework</h4>

 - LayerZero redefines cross-chain interactions by combining several key architectural elements:

     - Immutable Smart Contracts:
       - Non-upgradeable endpoint contracts are deployed on each blockchain.
 These immutable contracts serve as secure entry and exit points for messages, ensuring consistency and trust across all networks.